CSBDeep/CSBDeep/docs/source/index.rst

 .. note::
     This is an early version of the software.
-    It currently only supports CARE networks for direct image restoration/enhancement, i.e. surface extraction/projection and isotropic reconstruction are not available yet.
+    It currently only (fully) supports CARE networks for direct image restoration/enhancement, i.e. surface extraction/projection and isotropic reconstruction are not available yet.
     Furthermore, the necessary training data can only be generated from aligned raw images (e.g. low- and high-SNR).
 Creating training data via simulation is